-A DIS1710 Local Controller Display also can be connected to the SA Bus port (but only on FEC models without integral display and push-buttons).
+A DIS1710 Local Controller Display also can be connected to the SA Bus port (but only on FEC models without integral display and push buttons).

 The Sensor port is connected internally to the SA bus terminal block.
-See Table 4 for more information.
-The Sensor Port pin assignment is shown in Figure 6.
+For more information about the Sensor port functions, requirements and ratings, see Communications bus and power supply terminal block rating and requirements table.
+The Sensor Port pin assignment is shown in Figure 6 (but only on FEC models without integral display and push buttons).